 Rick Farr of Farr & Pursey Equine Vets shares his expert advice on arthritis

 Q: “Please can you tell me about how you manage any arthritis in horses?
 My older horse has a touch of arthritis in his near fore fetlock, confirmed by X-rays last summer after very minor lameness.
 He had done the same the previous summer (2/10 lameness, not on every stride) and both times has had a course of Cartrofen.
-I just wondered if anyone had any tips on long-term stable and veterinary management and whether this differs in the summer and winter months.
+I just wondered if you have any tips on long-term stable and veterinary management and whether this differs in the summer and winter months.
 How about magnetic boots — are they of any use or just a placebo?”

 A: The fundamentals of any treatment plan with regards to arthritis in horses can be divided into two areas: